Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/Modular Components/Scripted/Scripted.md

+# Scripted Components
-This feature is not available in version 1.0.0.
+(This feature is not available in version 1.0.0)

 With Scripted Components it is possible to define the behaviour of the device in a script.